lazyatom/interblah.net/soups/blog/getting-started-with-spacemacs.snip.markdown

 [spacemacs-quickstart]: http://spacemacs.org/doc/QUICK_START.html
 [lemon-drink]: https://www.youtube.com/watch?v=QMZhD_ksmDY
 [projectile]: https://projectile.readthedocs.io

-[^spacemacs-cmd-s]: With Spacemacs I actually have it set up so I can hit `cmd-s` to both save the file _and_ enter normal mode, though I recently also learned about `fd` and am trying to practice that.
+[^savingfiles]: With Spacemacs I actually have it set up so I can hit `cmd-s` to both save the file _and_ enter normal mode, though I recently also learned about `fd` and am trying to practice that.
 [^borg]: Perhaps, you might say... joining the b`org`? *Groan*.

 :kind: blog